-This is a list of cancer organisations in countries outside the UK, which may be helpful to you.
-We have listed them by country in alphabetical order.
+This is a list of cancer organisations in countries outside the UK, which you may find helpful.

-All contact details were accurate when this list was compiled.
+All contact details were accurate when we compiled this list.

-These organisations are not affiliated to Cancer Research UK and so we are not responsible for the quality of any information or support they provide.
+These organisations are not affiliated to Cancer Research UK, so we are not responsible for the quality of any information or support they provide.

 The Cancer Council Australia

 Provides a telephone helpline and online information for people with cancer.
 They also have an online support community where you can share experiences and find support.

 Provides links to online information for people with cancer in French.

 Ligue Nationale contre le Cancer (National League Against Cancer)